Fishes (The Bear): Filming

 B-camera operator Chris Dame filmed "9,000 inserts" of the set for the use of the editors.
-According to A-camera operator Gary Malouf, "...that's a testament to our set decorators and our production designer, Merje Veski, and everybody that's involved to create that world for everybody to walk into and breathe and live in...and they really do layer that episode in a way that I don't think anything else we did camera-wise could have accomplished.
-Again, it's that trust of Storer saying, 'Dame, just shoot the hell out of this place.
-You got it.'
-Never reviewed anything, never had to okay anything.
-There's this beautiful montage at the beginning of that episode where you get to see what Chris was up to that whole time."
+According to A-camera operator Gary Malouf, "...again, it's that trust of Storer saying, 'Dame, just shoot the hell out of this place.
+You got it.'...There's this beautiful montage at the beginning of that episode where you get to see what Chris was up to that whole time."

-According to Frankel, "Jamie Lee Curtis desperately wanted to drive that car [through the house], but they wouldn't let her...they shot it twice.
-They built a wall that was on hinges, and the car just rams into it, and we had one lamp that we had three shades made for it, and three live Christmas trees all decorated the same [to destroy]."
+According to Frankel, Jamie Lee Curtis "desperately" wanted to be her own stunt driver "but they wouldn't let her".
+The crash, filmed in two takes involved a wall on hinges, a prop lamp, and "three live Christmas trees all decorated the same [to destroy]."